valokardin/creamlinux/README.md

 # Creamlinux
 CreamApi clone for Linux.

-# Archived, I don't have time to support this anymore
-If you want, create a fork and improve it yourself.
-Although it might be better to just rewrite the whole thing.
+# Fork
+Since 20PercentRendered has archived the repo, I have decided to fork and support it as far as I can.

 ## Support
 This should work for any linux native steam title that doesn't block LD_PRELOAD.

 ## Tested games
  - Hearts Of Iron IV
- - Stellaris (doesn't work anymore :< )
+ - Stellaris
  - PAYDAY 2

 ## Usage
-0. You will need the actual files for DLC in the game.
+0. You will need the actual, **up-to-date** DLC files in the game.
 Creamlinux does not and _will not_ auto-download anything.
 1. Download the [latest](https://github.com/20PercentRendered/creamlinux/releases/latest/download/creamlinux.zip) release of Creamlinux.
 2. Unzip it and copy the files to the game's directory
 3. Set the game's steam launch params to `sh ./cream.sh %command%`.